-- The footprint of the rack is 4 feet by 8 feet, and it requires 2 to 3 days to acquire and prepare the materials and to assemble the rack - The rack should be assembled according to the detailed specifications provided in Appendix E
+- The footprint of the rack is 4 feet by 8 feet, and it requires 2 to 3 days to acquire and prepare the materials and to assemble the rack - The rack includes an enclosure designed to house the vacuum pumps for the sampler. - The rack should be assembled according to the detailed specifications provided in Appendix E.

-5.6 Selection of a Site Operator
+9.4 Selection of a Site Operator

 Only one primary site operator is required but backup operators must be trained and available to cover for the primary operator in cases of planned and unplanned absences.
+The operator(s)

-The operator(s) should have some technical expertise, but this does not mean that any operator must have had previous experience in aerosol monitoring.
+should have some technical expertise, but this does not mean that any operator must have had previous experience in aerosol monitoring.
 The most important qualification is that the operators be motivated and responsible.
 It is essential that the operators have adequate time to pay particular attention to the sample changing duties every week.
 Sometimes this may involve using local personnel in unrelated work areas or contracting the work duties to an outside contractor.
 This type of arrangement offers the best recovery rate in situations in which air quality personnel are far away from the site, required to travel often, or already perform too many duties.